natanjunges/image-object-slicer/README.md

   -h, --help            show this help message and exit -p PADDING, --padding PADDING
-                        The amount of padding (in pixels) to add to each bounding box
+                        The amount of padding (in pixels) to add to each bounding box -w WORKERS, --workers WORKERS
+                        The number of parallel workers to run (default is cpu count)
 ```

 ## Installation